mopidy/mopidy/docs/command.rst

 .. cmdoption:: --config <file|directory>

     Specify config files and directories to use.
-To use multiple config files or directories, separate them with a colon.
+To use multiple config files or directories, separate them with a semicolon.
 The later files override the earlier ones if there's a conflict.
 When specifying a directory, all files ending in .conf in the directory are used.